-IAP2 ENGAGEMENT FRAMEWORK

-STRATEGIES FOR USE
+IAP2 ENGAGEMENT FRAMEWORK STRATEGIES FOR USE

-- Use tools such as project charters or terms of reference to collaboratively align engagement expectations at the onset of the work (i.e. some participants involvement will be limited to consultation, while others are empowered). - When sending out meeting invitations to your health system partners, include the purpose of the meeting and the level of engagement being sought using the IAP2 terms (inform, consult, collaborate, empower). - Use tools such as evaluation forms to assess whether all stakeholders involved continue to feel adequately engaged and satisfied.
+Align engagement expectations between stakeholders early and often.
+Recommended Strategies: Use tools such as project charters or terms of reference to collaboratively align engagement expectations at the onset of the work (i.e. some participants involvement will be limited to consultation, while others are empowered).
+When sending out meeting invitations to your health system partners, include the purpose of the meeting and the level of engagement being sought using the IAP2 terms (inform, consult, collaborate, empower).
+Use tools such as evaluation forms to assess whether all stakeholders involved continue to feel adequately engaged and satisfied.
 Manage the perception that the IAP2 will progressively increase engagement in a linear fashion.

-· Assess the most appropriate engagement level for each activity separately.
+Recommended Strategies: Assess the most appropriate engagement level for each activity separately.
 Do not assume that subsequent work will always build on previous work.
 Focus engagement efforts on shared priorities that are relevant and meaningful to your stakeholder partner.

-- Determine optimal engagement levels based on the impact it may have on your partners' capacity and their commitment to moving the goals forward. - Leverage the FE Site Reporting and Review Process (SRRP) to seek input from your health system partner on common priorities and develop proposed activities to meet those priorities.
+Recommended Strategies: Determine optimal engagement levels based on the impact it may have on your partners' capacity and their commitment to moving the goals forward.
+Leverage the FE Site Reporting and Review Process (SRRP) to seek input from your health system partner on common priorities and develop proposed activities to meet those priorities.
 Assess capacity (time, resources) to ensure achievable commitments.

-Prioritize activities so that they align with priorities of your stakeholder partners (i.e. Department specific changes taking place, Health Authority facility-wide goals).
+Recommended Strategies: Prioritize activities so that they align with priorities of your stakeholder partners (i.e. Department specific changes taking place, Health Authority facility-wide goals).
 This will facilitate efficient project execution and is likely to improve engagement.